TorHenrikUlsted/arctic-horizon-scanning/readme.md

 ## Acknowledgments

-This project was developed as part of a master thesis at NTNU, investigating biological invasions in the Arctic under current and future climate scenarios.
+This project was initiated as part of a master thesis at the Norwegian University of Science and Technology (NTNU), investigating potential new alien vascular plant species and their climatic niche space across the Arctic.